 Professional photographers use their cameras every day, so they get to know it really well and understand the best way to set it up and use it.
-In their latest guest blog post the photo management and Canon Project1709 experts at Photoventure spoke to pros in many different fields to find their six most useful tips for using your camera effectively.
+In their latest guest blog post, the team at Photoventure spoke to pros in many different fields to find their six most useful tips for using your camera effectively.

 1. Back-button focusing